Will Neff: Hey, Donna!

 On August 8, 2022, Neff announced a new G4TV comedy series called Hey, Donna! with co-host and fellow Twitch streamer QTCinderella.
 The show blended scripted and unscripted elements, featuring improvised advice and banter interspersed with occasional scripted segments.
 The show was discontinued on October 16, 2022, after Comcast announced the disbandment of G4TV.

 Other ventures

 Since 2021, Neff has hosted the podcast Fear& (formerly Fear&Malding) alongside his friend and fellow Twitch streamer, Hasan Piker.
 Later in 2022, streamers QTCinderella and AustinShow joined the podcast as co-hosts.

 Acting

 Neff appeared in the music video for eaJ's "Car Crash" with fellow 100 Thieves members Kyedae and Valkyrae.
 Later in 2023, he appeared in the music video for Lovejoy's "Portrait of a Blank Slate".
 He appeared in the 2024 comedy-romance movie Peak Season, written and directed by Henry Loevner and Steven Kanter.
 In May 2025, he appeared in the music video for Bbno$'s "mary poppins".

 Personal life

-Neff is dating fellow streamer Caroline Kwan.
+Neff is dating fellow streamer and actress Caroline Kwan.
 They currently reside in California.

 He has been diagnosed with ADHD.
 He is a fan of the New York Jets.